U.S. Supreme Court weighs Oklahoma tribal authority dispute

 If the justices side with McGirt, that effectively would recognize for the first time much of eastern Oklahoma, including the entire city of Tulsa, as reservation land.

-Under U.S. law, members of tribes who commit crimes on tribal land cannot be prosecuted in state courts, but are instead subject to federal prosecution, which sometimes can be beneficial to defendants.
+Under U.S. law, tribe members who commit crimes on tribal land cannot be prosecuted in state courts and instead are subject to federal prosecution, which sometimes can be beneficial to defendants.
 McGirt, 71, has served almost 23 years in prison.
-Oklahoma is appealing a 2019 ruling by a state appeals court in favor of McGirt, who is not contesting his guilt in the case before the justices.
+McGirt, who is not contesting his guilt in the case before the justices, is appealing a 2019 ruling by a state appeals court in favor of Oklahoma.

-Gorsuch questioned the state’s reliance on later historical evidence, including that the tribe had previously appeared to accept that its land was not a reservation.
+Gorsuch questioned Oklahoma’s reliance on later historical evidence, including that the tribe had previously appeared to accept that its land was not a reservation.

 “I guess I’m struggling to think why that should be relevant in an interpretation of statutes from the last century,” Gorsuch said.